LeoWasCoding/MineCreator/README.md

 ## Admin Permissions
 Be sure to give the appropriate permission to your admin:
 - `minecreator.command.mine` – Full access to mine commands and forms
-- `minecreator.command.reload` - access to reload the plugin
+- `minecreator.command.reload` – Access to reload the plugin

 ---